AllenDowney/ThinkDataStructures/search-engine/day02/README.md

 ### Code

 You will fill in the methods of WikiSearch.java to complete your search engine.
+Each of the methods is commented with instructions.
 If you get stuck, refer to the optional reading section below.

 In `WikiSearch.java`:

+* `WikiSearch search(String term, JedisIndex index)`
+* `Integer getRelevance(String url)`
 * `WikiSearch or(WikiSearch that)`
 * `WikiSearch and(WikiSearch that)`
 * `WikiSearch minus(WikiSearch that)`
+* `List<Entry<String, Integer>> sort()`

 ### (Optional) Reading